 Attributable Benefit Funding

 Benefit Group % of Benefit % Method

 National Benefit 10% 0% No funding mechanism

-District Benefit 80% 60% General Rate
+District Benefit 80% 99% General Rate/UAGC

-Community Benefit 10% 20% Commercial and Industrial Businesses (Targeted Capital Value Rate)
+Community Benefit 10% 1% Fees and charges

-20% Rural Businesses (Targeted Capital Value Rate)

 National Benefit: There is an element of national and regional benefit that results from attracting visitors to the District.
 New Zealand as a whole and particularly the region will benefit from services and events which attract overseas and local visitors.